ghc-proposals/ghc-proposals/proposals/0000-local-imports.rst

   id_
   map_

-Another example is lense names generated using Template Haskell.
+Another example is lens names generated using Template Haskell.
 The standard lens generation function, ``makeLenses``, requires users to prefix record field labels with ``_`` to avoid naming conflicts::